junxit/us-congress-bills-114/metadata.md

 - 2016-04-12 — Mr. Goodlatte moved to suspend the rules and pass the bill, as amended.
 - 2016-04-12 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 411 - 0 (Roll no. 140). (text: CR H1610)
 - 2016-04-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 411 - 0 (Roll no. 140).(text: CR H1610)
+- 2016-04-13 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.